-Teacher's activity Students' activity

-(i) The teacher will briefly present the story of Darwin's voyage (i)The learners will listen to the

-with the help of a map.
-She/he may take the help of a video or voyage of Darwin carefully,

-ask relevant questions on it

-and observe the route of the

-voyage on the map.
+Teacher's activity Students' activity (i) The teacher will briefly present the story of Darwin's voyage (i)The learners will listen to the with the help of a map.
+She/he may take the help of a video or voyage of Darwin carefully, animation, if required. ask relevant questions on it , 1 and observe the route of the voyage on the map.